-Ma anagement Issues Objectives and Performance Targets (what do we want to achieve?)
+Mar nagement Issues Objectives and Performance Targets (what do we want to achieve?)
 Means of achievement of objectives (what will be done to achieve objective?)
 Manner of assessment of performance (how will success be measured?)
-I. Improve the visual presentation of Mackay Park from other public spaces, and improve visual and physical connections with the surrounding wetlands, while protecting environmental values Objectives (from Section 5.4): (b),(c),(f),(g) Performance Targets • Mackay Park is an attractive and comfortable place to visit, containing landmark buildings that are visible from important vantage points. • From within Mackay Park, users are connected to their surroundings and can appreciate the natural beauty of the place. • There are fewer weeds and pest on Mackay Park.
+Improve the visual presentation of Mackay Park from other public spaces, and improve visual and physical connections with the surrounding wetlands, while protecting environmental values Objectives (from Section 5.4): (b),(c),(f),(g) Performance Targets Mackay Park is an attractive and comfortable place to visit, containing landmark buildings that are visible from important vantage points.
+From within Mackay Park, users are connected to their surroundings and can appreciate the natural beauty of the place.
+There are fewer weeds and pest on Mackay Park.
 I1 Council will ensure the design of the Regional Aquatic, Arts and Leisure Centre has a strong visual presence when viewed from all vantage points, including from the new Batemans Bay bridge, the Princes Highway and Beach Road, and from within Mackay Park.
 I2 Council will investigate opportunities for increasing public access to and awareness of the adjoining wetlands.
 I3 Council will continue to implement weed and pest control management programs on Mackay Park and adjoining public land as required and as funding is available.
-I4 Council will encourage the planting of drought-resistant native plants.
+I4 Council will encourage the planting of drought- resistant native plants.
 Increased level of user satisfaction with the visual presentation and the landscape of Mackay Park and the adjoining wetlands.
 Weed control management program successfully implemented.
-J. Manage flooding and adapting to climate change Objectives (from Section 5.4): (b),(h),(i) Performance Target Storm water is managed J1 Council will ensure that any new development at Mackay Park takes into account the potential impacts of flooding and climate change and is designed appropriately having regard to the safety of users.
+Manage flooding and adapting to climate change Objectives (from Section 5.4): (b),(h),(i) Performance Target • Storm water is managed J1 Council will ensure that any new development at Mackay Park takes into account the potential impacts of flooding and climate change and is designed appropriately having regard to the safety of users.
 Development Application Processes occur.
-K. Manage disruption during construction of Regional Aquatic, Arts and Leisure Centre Objectives (from Section 5.4): (h),(i),(j) Performance Target The Regional Aquatic, Arts and Leisure Centre is constructed with minimal disruption to users of Mackay Park.
+Manage disruption during construction of Regional Aquatic, Arts and Leisure Centre Objectives (from Section 5.4): (h),(i),(j) Performance Target The Regional Aquatic, Arts and Leisure Centre is constructed with minimal disruption to users of Mackay Park.
 K1 Council will ensure plans are in place to minimise disruption to users of Mackay Park and the general public during construction of the Regional Aquatic, Arts and Leisure Centre.
 Construction management program successfully implemented.

 Management Issues Objectives and Performance Targets (what do we want to achieve?)
 Means of achievement of objectives (what will be done to achieve objective?)
-Manner of assessment of performance (how will success be measured?)
-L. Manage public safety in the event of an emergency or disaster Objectives (from Section 5.4): (i),(m) Performance Target Users of Mackay Park are safely evacuated in the event of an emergency.
-L1 Council will ensure relevant emergency management plans are in place and regularly updated and tested.
+Manner of assessment of performance (how will success be measured?) of an emergency or human of Masters Park are safely management pla L1 Council will ensure relevant emergency management plans are in place and regularly updated and tested.
 All evacuation events are completed successfully.
-M. Leases and licences are issued for specific uses Objectives (from Section 5.4): (e),(k),(i),(j),(k) (l),(n) Performance Target • Appropriate uses of Mackay Park are undertaken in accordance with relevant legislative requirements.
-M1 Council will ensure appropriate management systems (in house, leases, licences or other arrangements) are in place to facilitate, where required and appropriate, activities and uses at Mackay Park, including but not limited to: - Commercial - Outdoor public events plaza and leisure - Aquatic centre space - Café and retail - Health and fitness space facilities - Front entrance - Wellness and and foyer space health rooms - Auditorium - Occasional child care facilities exhibition space - Electric vehicle - Wet and dry arts charging stations workspaces - Mini golf - Rehearsal/dance studio subject to final determination of future storage facilities requirements) • Legislative requirements are met.
+M. Leases and licences are issued for specific uses Objectives (from Section 5.4): (e),(k),(i),(j),(k) (l),(n) Performance Target Appropriate uses of Mackay Park are undertaken in accordance with relevant legislative requirements.
+M1 Council will ensure appropriate management systems (in house, leases, licences or other arrangements) are in place to facilitate, where required and appropriate, activities and uses at Mackay Park, including but not limited to:-Commercial events-Outdoor public plaza and leisure-Aquatic centre spacespace-Café and retail and fover space-Café and retail and fover space-Health and fitness facilities-Front entrance and fover space-Wellness and health rooms-Auditorium and fover space-Ccasional child care facilities-Gallery and workspaces-Electric vehicle-Wet and dry arts studio-Mini golf-Rehearsal/dance studio(potentially, but subject to final-Meeting rooms-determination of future requirements) • Legislative requirements are met.